percona/percona-server-mongodb-operator/source/private.rst

    secret <https://kubernetes.io/docs/concepts/configuration/secret/>`__
    for backups.
 Sample
    `backup-s3.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/backup-s3.yaml>`__
    can be used to create this secret object.
-Check that it contains proper ``name`` value (equal to the one specified for ``credentialsSecret``, i.e. \ ``my-cluster-name-backup-s3`` in the last example), and also proper ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` keys.
-After editing is finished, secrets object should be created (or updated with the new name and/or keys) using the following command:
+Check that the object contains the proper ``name`` value and is equal to the one specified for ``credentialsSecret``, i.e. \ ``my-cluster-name-backup-s3`` in the backup to Minio example, and also contains the proper ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY`` keys.
+After you have finished editing the file, the secrets object are created or updated when you run the following command:

    .. code:: bash

       $ kubectl apply -f deploy/backup-s3.yaml

-4. When the setup process is over, making backup is rather simple.
+4. When the setup process is completed, making the backup is based on a script.
    Following example illustrates how to make an on-demand backup:

    .. code:: bash